-Are You Allergic to Dust, or Dust Mites?
+Are You Allergic to Dust or Dust Mites?

 However, let’s clear something up.
 Some people are allergic to dust, and others are allergic to dust mites.
 Read on to find which one you need to remove.

-Do Air Purifiers Remove Dust Mites?
+Can Air Purifiers Get Rid of Dust Mites?